-SMC SLEX endeavors to continuously pursue improvement projects such as road widening, additional lanes and toll plazas, rehabilitation and other road repair works, flood mitigation activities and other safety features that will ensure operational efficiency with emphasis on the safety of the motorists.
-It has spent P 165.7 million in 2020, P234.1 million in 2019 and P183.9 million in 2018 for the repair and restoration of the toll road.
-A total of P1.1 billion has been spent to date on the undertaking.
-The Company also procured vehicles and equipment amounting to P71.4 million and incurred additional expansion costs of P302.2 million during the year, including P190.0 million for TR4 project development costs.
+SMC SLEX endeavors to continuously pursue toll road and facility improvement projects such as road widening, additional lanes and toll plazas, rehabilitation and other road repair works, flood mitigation activities and installation of other safety features that will ensure operational efficiency.
+It has spent $\pm$ 55.3 million in 2021, $\pm$ 165.7 million in 2020 and $\pm$ 234.1 million in 2019 for the repair and restoration of the toll road and facilities.
+A total of $\pm$ 1.2 billion has been spent to date on the undertaking.
+The Company also procured vehicles and equipment amounting to $\pm$ 183.6 million and incurred additional expansion costs of $\pm$ 866.9 million during the year, including $\pm$ 721.6 million for TR4 project development costs.

-The SMC SLEX Board approved the 2021 capital budget of P5.440 billion for the following activities:
+The SMC SLEX Board approved the 2022 capital budget of ₽9.495 billion for the following projects: